Biography

 My PhD (supervised by Prof. Lucie Green, Dr. David Williams & Prof. Lidia van Driel-Gesztelyi) focused on studying magnetic field configurations present in the solar atmosphere which can support dense plasma that can become unstable and erupt driving hazardous space weather conditions near Earth.

-I have now returned to MSSL as a Postdoctoral Research Rellow in space weather working on the SWIMMR (Space Weather Instrumentation, Modelling, Measurement and Risk) project where I am investigating the source regions of solar energetic particles.
+I since returned to MSSL as a Postdoctoral Research Rellow in space weather working on the SWIMMR (Space Weather Instrumentation, Modelling, Measurement and Risk) project where I am investigating the source regions of solar energetic particles.
+Energetic particles (consisting of protons, electrons and heavy ions) are accelerated during shocks or magnetic reconnection process associated with solar eruptions.
+These energetic particle events can cause a severe radiation risk for crewed spaceflight and disruption to satellites.

 I have become actively engaged in discussing space science with audiences outside my research area.
-I enjoy giving talks to the public and have presented a lecture series on Fred Olsen and Saga cruise ships, visiting schools to give talks, provide demonstrations and space related activities for children of all ages, including organising workshops for A-level students packed full of lectures and solar related activities.
-I also enjoy writing science articles with recent pieces appearing on an aurora alerts page called Soft Serve News, in the UCL Science blog and the UK Space Agency Magazine.
+I enjoy giving talks to the public and have presented a lecture series on Fred Olsen, Saga and Viking cruise ships, visiting schools to give talks, provide demonstrations and space related activities for children of all ages, including creating workshops for the SunSpaceArt project.
+I also enjoy writing popular science articles with recent pieces appearing in BBC Sky At Night, AQUILA, and A&G magazines.

 ECW Launch Poster(1)